One of my all-time favorite comfort foods is risotto, and this Vegan Mushroom Risotto has been my favorite version the last few years.

 I do not recommend freezing risotto.
 It significantly changes the texture and hardens, which is the opposite of what you want with risotto.

-I hope you give this incredibly delicious and satisfying Vegan Mushroom Risotto a try!
-If you do, please leave a rating and review below with your feedback and tag me on Instagram with your remakes :)
+I hope you give this incredibly delicious Vegan Mushroom Risotto a try!
+If you do, please leave a rating and review below with your feedback and tag me on Instagram with your remakes!

-- 4 tablespoons (56g) Country Crock’s Plant Butter (I use the olive oil variety), softened at room temperature
+- 4 tablespoons (56g) vegan butter, softened at room temp

 - 2 tablespoons roughly chopped fresh thyme leaves

-- 6 garlic cloves, minced (divided in half)
+- 6 garlic cloves minced and divided in half

 - 1/2 teaspoon kosher salt, plus more to taste